PandoraMedia/scooch/docs/getting_started/existing_codebase.rst

 If the class you want to configure with Scooch belongs to a code base you are not a contributor for, you will have no access to modify the class definition.
 One way to make a third party class Scooch configurable is to use :code:`scooch.configurize`.

-For example, if you are developing an ML training pipeline, you may want to use the classes in `tensorflow.keras.losses`, and parameterize them in your scooch config file.
+For example, if you are developing an ML training pipeline, you may want to use the classes in :code:`tensorflow.keras.losses`, and parameterize them in your Scooch config file.
 Making a single third party class configurable is as easy as:

 .. code-block:: python